© 2019 All rights reserved

-From humble beginnings in a small mini-storage warehouse office in Riverside on the banks of Logan Martin Lake, the organization has grown to three full-time staff, an excellent Board of Directors, an Advisory Council, dozens of volunteers and interns and hundreds of members.
-The organization is nearly equal thirds funded by private foundations, membership from the general public and fundraising events.
-Our financial disclosures which detail our diverse fundraising sources and how we spend that money to improve the Coosa River can be found in our annual Form 990s.
+From humble beginnings in a small mini-storage warehouse office in Riverside on the banks of Logan Martin Lake, our organization has grown to three full-time staff, dozens of interns, an excellent Board of Directors, an Advisory Council, dozens of volunteers and interns and hundreds of members.
+Our office is now located in the Town of Mt Laurel, just off the north fork of Yellow Leaf Creek which an important tributary to Lay Lake on the Coosa.

 To fulfill our mission of protecting, promoting, and restoring the Coosa River, our organization has developed four core programs to engage the many people who live, work, visit and recreate on the Coosa River, its tributaries and lakes.